microsoft/pxt-calliope/docs/courses/csintro/radio/activity.md

 ## Mods
 * Add a 'show leds' block to the 'on start' block.
 We created an image of the initials MP.
 * From the Music Toolbox drawer, drag 2 'play tone' blocks to the coding workspace.
-See https://makecode.microbit.org/projects/hack-your-headphones for how to connect a speaker or headphones to the micro:bit.
+See [hack your headphones](/projects/hack-your-headphones) for how to connect a speaker or headphones to the micro:bit.
 * Drag one of the 'play tone' blocks to the 'on button A pressed' block, and the other one to the 'on button B pressed' block.
 * Change the default value in the 'play tone' block that is inside the 'on button A pressed' block to the value Low C.